ComScore

 • Life Expectancy: 13 to 15 years

+I grew up with a Boston Terrier and forever imprinted on his bulgy eyes, eager stance and complete devotion.
 With their big brown eyes and tuxedo-style coat, Boston Terriers are gregarious pups who just want your approval.
+(No wonder they're one of our nation's favorite American dog breeds.)
 The amount of exercise they need will definitely vary from dog to dog (as with any breed), but a couple walks a day and some playtime indoors is typically sufficient.
-They’re great apartment dwellers for singles in the city and do just as well with families and kids in the suburbs.
-Plus, that coat is as low-maintenance as it gets
+Ellis calls them out as being great pets for apartment dwellers, but from my experience they do just as well with families and kids in the suburbs.
+Plus, that coat is as low-maintenance as it gets.

 low maintenance dog breeds chihuahua